Ahmadalsofi/SOTabBar/README.md

 </p>

 ## 📋 Requirements
-SOTabBar requires iOS 9.3 or above; and is compatibile with Swift 4/5.
+SOTabBar requires iOS 9.3 or above, and is compatibile with Swift 4/5.

 ## 📲 Installation
 ### CocoaPods